Joanie C Bernard Foundation

 1. Exclusive or Primary Focus on Cats

 The foundation's mission is specifically focused on feline welfare.
-Organizations must demonstrate commitment to "providing a better, more loving world for cats."
-Multi-species organizations should emphasize cat-specific programming.
+Organisations must demonstrate commitment to "providing a better, more loving world for cats."
+Multi-species organisations should emphasise cat-specific programming.

 2. No-Kill Philosophy

-Joanie Bernard stipulated that funds must go to "no-kill" organizations.
+Joanie Bernard stipulated that funds must go to "no-kill" organisations.
 Applicants should clearly articulate their commitment to life-saving practices and demonstrate high live-release rates or explain how grant funding will improve outcomes.

 3. Spay/Neuter Emphasis

 The foundation views spay/neuter as "the simplest, most humane method for addressing feline overpopulation."
-Applications for TNR programs, low-cost spay/neuter services, and community cat management are strongly aligned with the foundation's priorities.
+Applications for TNR programmes, low-cost spay/neuter services, and community cat management are strongly aligned with the foundation's priorities.

 4. Geographic Proximity